AnnaRuk/WeatherByPeppaPig/README.md

   6.4.
 Displayed the obtained data using HTML/CSS.
 I used fonts, images, and additional capabilities.
 The temperature value was shown in Fahrenheit, and the visual representation of Peppa Pig was displayed based on the current weather conditions.

   6.5.
-Deployed the project on GitPages and wrote a README.
+Deployed the project on GitPages and wrote a README file.